LarryHsiao/Blog/content/2021-04-14-the-cost-of-using-timestamp-in-build-gradle.en.md

 +++
-title = "The cost of using timestamp in build.gradle and how to resolve it." date = 2021-04-14 category = "Android"
+title = "The cost of using timestamp in build.gradle and how to reduce it." date = 2021-04-14 slug = "reduce-the-cost-of-using-timestamp-in-build-gradle" category = "Android"
 +++